matteogalfre/matteogalfre/README.md

 ## 🧠 What I do

-I’m a developer 💻 passionate about AI 🤖, always exploring new tech, building smart solutions and automating stuff.
+I’m a Python developer 💻 passionate about AI 🤖, always exploring new tech, building smart solutions and automating stuff.

 💬 Let’s talk projects or cool tech trends!